Computer-Graphics-And-Pretty-Pictures/CGPP-Projects/README.md

 Many more examples like these can be found [here](https://threejs.org/examples)

-#A couple good beginner tutorials:
+#A few good beginner tutorials:

 [Create a rotating box and load a model file](https://dinosaurscode.xyz/tutorials/2016/07/15/three-js-tutorial-for-beginners/)